iamchrismiller/redis-notifier/README.md

 Using NPM + Package.json, simply just run `npm install`

+If you are using `node_redis` pre v0.11.0 checkout the tag v0.1.2

 ## Usage / Configuration

   Start Redis Server : `redis-server CONF --notify-keyspace-events KExe`